About

 ...and above all else, there is nature.

 She has also participated in rural-outdoor-setting residencies in Las Teouleres, France (2010), and Tokalynga, Sweden (2017), both oriented towards site-specific creative inquiries in outdoor contexts.
-These experiences, alongside with her personal memories of growing up in the Greek countryside, inspired her ongoing Horafi Residency project on Samothrace Island—an initiative cultivating daily living within the outdoor terrain, reflecting her long-standing connection with nature and practicing the social contradictions of both solitude and community-building processes.
+These experiences, alongside with her personal memories of growing up in the Greek countryside, inspired the Horafi Residency project on Samothrace Island — an ongoing cultural project within the outdoor terrain.

 Since 2026, she has been a member of Open Mountain, a social cooperative for collective and social welfare.